 Audiophiles generally agree that if you’re passionate about music, and you have a listening space that is relatively free of outside sounds, nothing beats a really good set of open-back headphones.
 As far as we’re concerned, you won’t find a set of open-back headphones that manage to combine superb sound quality and a reasonable price than the Sennheiser HD6XX/HD650.
-To be clear, these are not exactly the same models.
+These are not the exact same models.
 The HD6XX is a run of the HD650 with a lower price from Massdrop, and a few physical changes, but when it comes to their audio chops, they’re identical.

-Those who buy either of these headphones are in for a treat.
+These headphones will be a treat for anyone who purchases them.
 Our reviewer didn’t hold back in their assessment of these cans’ ability to fully realize every detail of a recording, noting their “warm and rigid bass, a midrange that dips close to the ruddy colors of analog tape saturation (without sacrificing an ounce of detail), and a laser tight response up top that helps illuminate vivid clarity and granular instrumental texture across the board.”

-If that sounds like the kind of performance you want in a set of headphones, we think you need look no further than the Sennheiser HD6XX/HD650.
+If this sounds like the type of performance you are looking for in headphones, then the Sennheiser HD6XX/HD650 is the right choice.
 You can certainly spend more to get this level of quality, but you don’t have to.

 #4 Audio-Technica ATH-M30x

-They feature a single-sided straight wire and a strong collapsible design, with mounted swivel ear-cups, they can only move 15 degrees which gives them more stability than some folding designs.
+They have a single-sided straightwire and a strong collapsible construction.
+With mounted swivel ears-cups, they can only move about 15 degrees, which gives them more stability that some folding designs.

-They are equipped with very capable 40mm diaphragms which are driven by neodymium and have great output.
+They have 40mm diaphragms that are very powerful and can produce great output.
 They deliver full-range audio with epic dynamics and ideal for tracking and mixing.
 They also harbor the company’s proprietary CC voice coils.

 + Expert engineering.